20eddibae/BarnacleUNetIdentification/opencv-barnacle/README.md

 - Finds most barnacles pretty quickly
 - Works on different images
 - Shows numbered results
+- Faster than deep learning methods (like the UNet approach)

 **Problems:**
 - Doesn't catch every single barnacle (especially in dense clusters)
 - Still picks up some noise from edges and reflections
 - Relies on barnacles being roughly oval-shaped
 - Might not work as well with different lighting
+- As you can see in the images, not perfect but definitely faster than deep learning

 ## Technical details

 The main steps are:
 - Color range: (86,80,80) to (192,191,187) for brown barnacles (found manually )
-- Morphology: opening → erosion → closing
+- Morphology steps: opening -> erosion -. closing
-- Filtering: area 20-2000 pixels, circularity > 0.03, aspect ratio 0.3-3.0
+- Filtering: area 20-2000 pixels, circularity > 0.03, aspect ratio 0.3-3.0 (mostly found through tweaking the values)

 ## What I learned

 Traditional computer vision with OpenCV is fast and you can see exactly what it's doing, but it's not perfect for messy real-world images like this.
 The barnacles are all different shapes and sizes, and the lighting changes everything.
+Especially between the two original images, the barnacle colors and the lighting in general was completely different.
 In particular, there is a lot of noise and overdetection of barnacles as well as insufficient detection of barnacles.
 However, even though it is not as efficient as the machine learning model, it taught me a lot.
 Specifically, it  taught me a lot about data cleaning and the power of OpenCV in the process and now I can see how this tool can be used to enhance machine learning processes.

 ## Next steps